zangjianwei/oracle_tui.vim/README.md

     If these variables are set, the tool will start using them automatically.
 If not, you will be prompted to enter the username and password manually.
 8. Set an alias in the user's profile (optional):
     alias vidb='vim -c "call oracle_tui_start#ConnectDB()"'

     Or
     alias vidb='vim -u /path/to/your/.vimrc -c "call oracle_tui_start#ConnectDB()"'

+    Or Alternatively, specify the file encoding format (no need to set it in .vimrc).
+    alias vidb='vim --cmd "set encoding=utf-8|set fileencodings=ucs-bom,utf-8,gb18030,gbk,gb2312,cp936,latin1|set termencoding=utf-8" -c "call oracle_tui_start#ConnectDB()"'

     If this alias is set, typing vidb will automatically connect to the database.
-9. Source the profile to apply the changes: (e.g., . ~/.profile).
+10. Source the profile to apply the changes: (e.g., . ~/.profile).

 # Startup Steps
 1. Set the terminal encoding to UTF-8.